GatiAher/gatiaher-hugo/content/projects/Data-Structures-for-Large-Scale-Information-Retrieval.md

 ### 4.1 For Better Compression, Take Advantage of Naturally Occuring Document ID Clusters

-Elias-Fano assumes that document IDs in a postings list are randomly distributed, and its encoding uses the minimum quasi-succinct space needed to represent a sequence of random numbers.
+Elias-Fano assumes document IDs in a postings list are randomly distributed, and its encoding uses the minimum quasi-succinct space needed to represent a sequence of random numbers.
 However, in real life, document IDs are not randomly distributed, and taking advantage of natural document ID clusters allows for even better compression.

 "Crawler" is a generic term for any program (such as a robot or spider) that is used to automatically discover and scan websites by following links from one webpage to another.
-Using a crawler to find new documents to index means that consecutively indexed pages are generally from the same site or on the same topic.
+Using a crawler to find new documents to index means consecutively indexed pages are generally from the same site or on the same topic.
 These pages frequently have similar vocabularies, which creates clusters of consecutive document pointers in the postings list.
 These consecutive document IDs can be compressed more than randomly spaced numbers (see Figure 7).

 {{< figure
 src="/Data-Structures-for-Large-Scale-Information-Retrieval/partitioned_elias_fano_improvements.png"